Did you know that up to 75 percent of customers expect consistent and reliable customer service when engaging with your brand?

 If you’re in a saturated field, such as dental, plumbing, or legal services, high quality and reliable customer service really matters.
 When customers are faced with two competitive options, they’re likely to consider the company with high ratings and better reviews.
 Even if a competitor offers the exact same product and charges less for it, if their online reviews are horrible and yours aren’t, it’s extremely likely that you can win the business.

-Essentially, you need to give customers a reason to choose you over your competitors and providing exceptional customer service is one way you can do just that!
+Essentially, you need to give customers a reason to choose you over your competitors.
+Providing exceptional customer service is one way you can do just that!

 4. Happy Customers Are Much Easier to Do Business With

 How many times have you had to call your cable company knowing that you are going to get pushed through an automated menu, sit on hold for 45 minutes and have to attempt to communicate with someone who speaks broken English to get your problem resolved?
 Don’t you feel frustrated just knowing you have to make the call in the first place?
-When you finally get to speak to a live person, aren’t you already frustrated?
+You’re already frustrated when you finally get to speak to a live person..
 No matter how kind you are, it can be difficult not to be a bit on edge in these situations.

-When a company has already provided you with horrific customer service, you dread having to deal with the company and when something happens that forces you to deal with that company then you are probably NOT in a good mood.
+When a company has already provided you with horrific customer service, you dread having to deal with the company.
+When something happens that forces you to deal with that company then you are probably NOT in a good mood.
 Your customers are no different.

 Provide Consistent and Reliable Customer Service